 .31 Incident Reports.

-A. Program Staff of the assisted living program shall complete an incident report within 24 hours of having knowledge that an incident, as defined in Regulation .02B(35) of this chapter, occurred.
+A. Staff of the assisted living program shall complete an incident report within 24 hours of having knowledge that an incident, as defined in Regulation .02B[(35)] of this chapter, occurred.

-B. The assisted living program licensee shall make incident reports available on the premises to the Department and any government agency designated by the Department.
+B. The assisted living program shall make incident reports available on the premises to the Department and any government agency designated by the Department.

 C. All incident reports shall include: